gu-fan/riv.vim/README.rst

 :Document:
-           1. This README document need review and rewrite. it is also the helpdoc in vim.
+           1. This README document need review and rewrite.
+              It is also the helpdoc in vim.
-           2. rewrite and merge the quickstart and quickintro. which could be used in vim.
+           2. Rewrite and merge the quickstart and quick intro.
+              Which could be used in vim.
            3. A screencast for quickstart.

 :Code:
-        1. Support autoformatting for table with column/row span.
+        1. Support auto formatting for table with column/row span.

            The code of ``PATH-TO-Docutils/parsers/rst/tableparser``
            can be referenced.